pondscan/8bitpepe/pump-fun-vanity/METADATA.md

 ## Creating Metadata

 To create a Pump.fun token, you need to ensure that the metadata JSON is correctly formatted and accessible at the specified URI.
-This metadata is essential for the proper representation and management of the token on the Solana blockchain.

-## Contact

-For any questions or support, please open an issue or contact us at [your email].

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.